 Complete the form to see how our attorneys may be able to assist you

-Members of the Leaves of Absence and Disability Accommodation practice area have years of combined experience advising clients on issues under the FMLA; the ADA (including both the employment accommodation and public accommodation provisions of the statute); the Uniformed Services Employment and Reemployment Rights Act (USERRA); state family, medical, disability and military leave laws; as well as miscellaneous additional state leave laws (such as pregnancy, jury duty and crime victim leave laws).
-We can assist employers with the full range of issues in these areas, including those involving: the permitted scope of disability-related inquiries at various stages of employment; ADA and FMLA coverage; proper tracking of employee leave usage; disciplinary decisions involving employees on leave or with medical conditions that may be impacting attendance and/or performance; and the outsourcing of leave administration.
+Members of the Leaves of Absence and Disability Accommodation practice group have years of combined experience advising clients on various laws, including: the FMLA; the ADA (including both the employment accommodation and public accommodation provisions of the statute); job-protected paid leaves (kin care, paid sick and safe, paid family-medical, mandatory PTO); the Uniformed Services Employment and Reemployment Rights Act (USERRA); state unpaid family, medical, disability, and military leave laws; as well as miscellaneous additional state leave laws (such as pregnancy, jury duty, and crime victim leave laws).
+We can address the full range of issues employers face with respect to these laws, including: the permitted scope of disability-related inquiries at various stages of employment; ADA and FMLA coverage; proper tracking of employee leave usage; disciplinary decisions involving employees on leave or with medical conditions that may be impacting attendance and/or performance; and the outsourcing of leave administration.

 We also regularly address employer issues involving the interplay among the FMLA, ADA, workers’ compensation laws, privacy restrictions under the Health Insurance Portability and Accountability Act (HIPAA) and other laws, the Genetic Information Nondiscrimination Act (GINA), state/local leave and disability laws, and employee benefit plans (such as short-term and long-term disability plans).